corpnewt/CorpBot.py/README.md

 	   └─ Updates from git.

 ## Comic
-####	Comic Cog (14 commands) - Comic.py Extension:
+####	Comic Cog (12 commands) - Comic.py Extension:
-	  $calvin [date]
-	   └─ Displays the Calvin & Hobbes comic for the passed date (MM-DD-YYYY) if found.
 	  $cyanide [date]
-	   └─ Displays the Cyanide & Happiness comic for the passed date (MM-DD-YYYY) if fo...
+	   └─ Displays the Cyanide & Happiness comic for the passed date (MM-DD-YYYY) from ...
 	  $dilbert [date]
-	   └─ Displays the Dilbert comic for the passed date (MM-DD-YYYY).
+	   └─ Displays the Dilbert comic for the passed date (MM-DD-YYYY) from 04-16-1989 t...
 	  $garfield [date]
-	   └─ Displays the Garfield comic for the passed date (MM-DD-YYYY) if found.
+	   └─ Displays the Garfield comic for the passed date (MM-DD-YYYY) from 06-19-1978 ...
 	  $gmg [date]
-	   └─ Displays the Garfield Minus Garfield comic for the passed date (MM-DD-YYYY) i...
+	   └─ Displays the Garfield Minus Garfield comic for the passed date (MM-DD-YYYY) f...
 	  $peanuts [date]
-	   └─ Displays the Peanuts comic for the passed date (MM-DD-YYYY) if found.
+	   └─ Displays the Peanuts comic for the passed date (MM-DD-YYYY) from 10-02-1950 t...
-	  $randcalvin
-	   └─ Randomly picks and displays a Calvin & Hobbes comic.
 	  $randcyanide
-	   └─ Randomly picks and displays a Cyanide & Happiness comic.
+	   └─ Displays a random Cyanide & Happiness comic from 01-26-2005 to today.
 	  $randgarfield
-	   └─ Randomly picks and displays a Garfield comic.
+	   └─ Displays a random Garfield comic from 06-19-1978 to today.
 	  $randgmg
-	   └─ Randomly picks and displays a Garfield Minus Garfield comic.
+	   └─ Displays a random Garfield Minus Garfield comic from 02-13-2008 to today.
-	  $randilbert
+	  $randilbert [date]
-	   └─ Randomly picks and displays a Dilbert comic.
+	   └─ Displays a random Dilbert comic from 04-16-1989 to today.
 	  $randpeanuts
-	   └─ Randomly picks and displays a Peanuts comic.
+	   └─ Displays a random Peanuts comic from 10-02-1950 to today.
 	  $randxkcd
-	   └─ Displays a random XKCD comic.
+	   └─ Displays a random XKCD comic from 01-01-2006 to today.
 	  $xkcd [date]
-	   └─ Displays the XKCD comic for the passed date (MM-DD-YYYY) or comic number if f...
+	   └─ Displays the XKCD comic for the passed date (MM-DD-YYYY) from 01-01-2006 to t...

 ## DJRoles
 ####	DJRoles Cog (3 commands) - DJRoles.py Extension: